firefoxos-gamedev/book/gameloop.md

 }
 ~~~~~

 Colliding stuff is very easy using the Arcade Physics engine in Phaser.
-You just call ```this.game.physics.arcade.collide()``` passing the sprite you want to check as the first parameter, the what should the sprite be colliding with which can be a group or a sprite, in this case we're checking against all members of the group and the third parameter is the callback that will be triggered if that is true.
+You just call ```this.game.physics.arcade.collide()``` passing the sprite you want to check as the first parameter, the what should the sprite be colliding with which can be a group or a sprite, in this case we're checking against all members of the blocks group and the third parameter is the callback that will be triggered if there is a collision.

 {lang="js", title="game.js: the checkHitWithBlocks() function", line-numbers=on}
 ~~~~~